-While at this inferior conjunction Mercury will not be directly in line with the Earth and the Sun – on the ecliptic.
+At this inferior conjunction Mercury will not be directly in line with the Earth and the Sun – on the ecliptic.
 Mercury has an orbital inclination of 7o with respect to the ecliptic.
 So like our Moon, Mercury during each complete orbit, will cross the plane of the ecliptic moving north (ascending node) and also moving south (descending node).
-For this inferior conjunction Mercury will be north of the ecliptic.
+For this inferior conjunction Mercury will be 7o south, its maximum latitude south from of the ecliptic.

 Click here to go to the Qué tal in the Current Skies web site for monthly observing information, or here to return to bobs-spaces.